daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 daytona env list
 ```

-You should see output similar to the image below:
+You should see an output similar to the image below:

 ![Screenshot example of Daytona env variable list](assets/20241126_Using_Environmental_Variables_in_Daytona_1.png)